dfds/dojo/workshops/crossplane-sre-deep-dive/katas/3/kata/README.md

 ### 1. Create a creds.conf file on your filesystem

+Crossplane works by using credentials from your Cloud Provider.
+We will temporarily create a creds.conf file on the local file system.
+Do not commit this to any repository

 ```
+[default]
+aws_access_key_id = KEY_HERE
+aws_secret_access_key = SECRET_HERE

 ```

 ### 2. Create a namespace for provisioning

+Next, create a namespace which will hold our secret

 ```
 kubectl create namespace my-namespace